 During attended monitoring, the time variations (temporal characteristics) of noise sources are taken into account in each measurement via statistical descriptors.
-From these observations, summaries have been derived for each location and provided in this chapter.
-Statistical 1/3 octave-band analysis of environmental noise was undertaken and the following figures display frequency ranges of various noise sources at each location for L{A1} , L{A10} , L{Aeq} , L{A50} and L{A90} descriptors.
+From these observations summaries have been derived for the location where an exceedance was measured, and provided in this chapter.
+Statistical 1/3 octave-band analysis of environmental noise was undertaken and the following figures display frequency ranges of various noise sources at each location for LA1, LA10, LAeq, LA50 and LA90 descriptors.
 These figures also provide, graphically, statistical information for these noise levels.

-An example is provided as Figure 2 where it can be seen that frogs and insects are generating noise at frequencies above 1000 Hz while mining noise is at frequencies less than 1000 Hz, which is typical.
+An example is provided as Figure 5.1 where it can be seen that frogs and insects are generating noise at frequencies above 1000 Hz while mining noise is at frequencies less than 1000 Hz, which is typical.
 Adding levels at frequencies that relate to mining only allows separate statistical results to be calculated.
 This analysis cannot always be performed if there are significant levels of other noise at the same frequencies as mining, such as dogs, cows, or (most commonly) road traffic.

-It should be noted that the method of summing statistical values up to a cut-off frequency can overstate the L{A1} result by a small margin but is entirely accurate for L{Aeq} .
+It should be noted that the method of summing statistical values up to a cut-off frequency can overstate the LA1 result by a small margin but is entirely accurate for L{Aeq} .

-Figure 2: Example Graph (refer to section 5.1 for explanatory note)
+Figure 5.1 Example graph (refer to Section 5.1 for explanatory note)